macloo/junglegame/README.md

 ## Current Status

 At this point, most "adventures" do not run yet.
+However, you can:

-However, you can step through all of the locations, and nothing throws an error.
+* Visit all 31 locations, and nothing throws an error.
+* Ride the raft down the river.

-In location 27 (game starting point), you can pick up and drop several items.
-You can carry them to other locations and drop them there, and pick them up later.
-You can put items into the raft.
-Can't do much else yet.
+* Pick up and drop any item.
+* Carry items to other locations, drop them there, and pick them up later.
+* Put items into the raft and take them out again.

+Gameplay:

-* To run the game: main.py
+* To run the game: python main.py
+* Moving from place to place: n, e, s, and w work in most locations.
+Sometimes you can use other words too, as suggested by the location description.
 * You can quit cleanly by typing: exit

 ## Game History